StephenTHendrix/tech_challenge/README.md

 The back end was bootstrapped from the AWS SAM CLI Hello World Example.
 The original README has been left in in a nearly-unaltered state in case it can be useful.

-- Make sure you have the AWS CLI installed (I used version 2) and configured:
+- Make sure you have the AWS CLI installed and configured (I used version 2):

 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html